 Source

-Opal is an exquisite gemstone proclaimed for displaying a range of dazzling spectral colors collectively referred as ‘fire’.
+Opal is an exquisite gemstone proclaimed for displaying a range of dazzling spectral colors collectively referred to as ‘fire’.
 Australia is the largest opal producer in the world, contributing about 95% of global opal production.
 Some of the world’s biggest opal deposits are found in countries such as Coober Pedy, Lightning Ridge, and Andamooka.
-These regions famous for producing premium quality opals such as black from the Lightning Ridge and white and crystal from the Coober Pedy region.
-Other shaft suppliers of this gemstone are Ethiopia which is now a major producer of opals through its recently discovered Welo opals which are known to be bright and fiery and less expensive.
-Mexico also produces fire opals which are predominantly sold in shades of orange, yellow and red and therefore do not exhibit the play of colors which are characteristic of Australian opals, instead, they emit a warm, fiery hue.
-Brazil and Honduras and opal from the United States particularly Nevada is also available but is not as popular as Australian opal in the global market.
+These regions are famous for producing premium quality opals such as black from the Lightning Ridge and white and crystal from the Coober Pedy region.
+Another shaft supplier of this gemstone is Ethiopia which is now a major producer of opals through its recently discovered Welo opals which are known to be bright fiery and less expensive.

-While Opalite is a ‘man-made’ gem in that its optical properties and structure make it look like an Opal without possessing the inherent qualities of an Opal gemstone.
-It is made by a process that involves the use of silicone and other materials to come up with a dazzling a blend of opaque and translucent material that has a quality of a milky, bluish luster.
-Yet, opalite enjoys the large demand in the jewelry market because of its aesthetic aspects and its artificial nature.
-Currently, it is mainly synthesized in laboratories with substantial production capacity, and which are situated in China since the large scale production of opalite is made possible in this area, resulting into production of duplicates that are of excellent quality.
-Contrary to naturally occurring opal that is formed over millions of year under very specific geological conditions, opalite can be made in shorter duration of time, making it a synthetic and cost effective substitute for those wanting to achieve similar look of opal.
-Thus, opalite has no value or historic importance compared to natural opal, but it is very popular as an ornamental-stone and decoration material for jewelries, miscellaneous, and even feng shui objects due to the splendid beauty of the stone.
+Contrary to naturally occurring opal that is formed over millions of years under very specific geological conditions, opalite can be made in a shorter duration of time, making it a synthetic and cost-effective substitute for those wanting to achieve a similar look of opal.
+Thus, opalite has no value or historic importance compared to natural opal, but it is very popular as an ornamental stone and decoration material for jewelry, miscellaneous, and even feng shui objects due to the splendid beauty of the stone.

 Make-Up

-It is therefore important to make a distinction between opal and opalite, as the two materials are characterized by stark differences in their chemical makeup and the processes by which they are formed.
-Studying the physical and chemical properties of natural opal reveals that it is a hydrated amorphous form of silica with H₂O content varying from 3% to 21% and on average Opal of 6% to 10% by weight.
-It is the relatively high water content within the structure which, in combination with the specific organization of spheres of silica, results in the effect known as play of color in an opal.
-The silica are deposited in an order manner and light when passes through the spheres, display the characteristic iridescence or “fire “that is associated with opal formation takes place in sedimentary basins through hydrothermal activity where silica saturated water filters through rocks and solidifies over extended period of time.
+It is the relatively high water content within the structure that, in combination with the specific organization of spheres of silica, results in the effect known as the play of color in an opal.
+The silica is deposited in an ordered manner and light when passes through the spheres displays the characteristic iridescence or “fire “that is associated with opal formation takes place in sedimentary basins through hydrothermal activity where silica-saturated water filters through rocks and solidifies over an extended period of time.

 While opalite is a unique form of material, it isn’t a mineral that can be found in nature, but rather a product of modern technology.
 It is made out of glass with fused silica being its core base and the manufacturing of it tends to add some minerals and oxides to attain that opalescent look.
 Opalite reflects a kind of bluish or greenish opalescence but the variety of colors present are visible as they are in an opal.
 Its appearance does not come from the silica microspheres covering the glass like opal but rather from the diffraction of light in the glass interior.
-This difference in make-up is a basis on which opalite comes close to replicating some properties of opal in terms of appearance, but the two are not of the same physical or even optically identical and do not exhibit the hardness or the rainbow of colors of opal.
-Although the manufacturing process along with opalite crystal may seem to be intricate, it is in fact superior for producing a number of different items because of the ability for manufacturers to manipulate the appearance of the stones and their uniformity making opalite a widely used economical substitute for ornamental stones.

 Visual Deception

-However, Opalite is an artificial gemstone; nevertheless, it has been shaped to have the appearance of Opal.
+However, Opalite is an artificial gemstone; nevertheless, it has been shaped to have the appearance of an Opal.
 It reflects a pale hue, opalescent, which has a blue or green hue, and it may be polished in that controlled manufacturing manner to mimic the beauty of the natural opal.
 However, the opalite does not have the mobility of colors and perspectives, which belong to the authentic opal.
 However, its sheen is normally a more subdued type and seems rather fixed in position.

 Opalite is generally pale and uniformly colored throughout, and is often described as being similar in appearance to Tiffany stone or angel skin; it does not possess the internal structure and banded color patterns characteristic of precious opal.
-However, due to such differences, the visual appearance of opalite is compelling and well-adored as a substituent for natural opal, especially in the realm of jewelry since it allows the creation of visually magnificent jewelry products at considerably lower costs.
+However, due to such differences, the visual appearance of opalite is compelling and well-adored as a substitute for natural opal, especially in the realm of jewelry since it allows the creation of visually magnificent jewelry products at considerably lower costs.

 Uncommonness

 Its rarity contributes to its value and demand, due to the rarity of opal and opalite in nature.
 Natural opal is scarce and is even scarcer when establishing classifications of opal that have intense play-of-color and complex figures.
-The creation of opal is a geological event that occurs over millions of years; only precious and rare gems are consist of premium-quality opal.
-Australia, Ethiopia, and Mexico are some of the best producers, but even among them, it is notoriously difficult to obtain the top-quality stones.
+The creation of opal is a geological event that occurs over millions of years; only precious and rare gems consist of premium-quality opal.
+Australia, Ethiopia, and Mexico are some of the best producers, but even among them, it is notoriously difficult to obtain top-quality stones.
 This has a positive effect on the gemstone’s appeal and value since each opal is imperfect and has its own shades and designs.

 On the other hand, opalite is not a rare gemstone in any sense of the word.
 It is a manufactured product that is synthesized in voluminous amounts and later used as a construction material and is primarily derived from fusing silica and other minerals.
-Is has deliberately created and is precisely managed and therefore man-made afforded more uniformity and does not require geological formation.
+It has been deliberately created and is precisely managed and therefore man-made afforded more uniformity and does not require geological formation.
 Hence, opalite is easily obtained and cheaper than natural opal in the current world market.
-While it can more or less resemble opal, its availability and the fact that it is a man-made product offer a mere imitation of natural opal and do not possess the qualities that a true opal possesses.
-This difference in rarity would make opalite a versatile and cheaper substitute to natural opal for decorative and jewelry uses, to those who simply want to get a stone that has that appearance without paying a hefty price.

 Age

 River opal and opalite mark the main difference in their formation age and conditions of formation.
-Natural opal is found to be crystal or solid structure to develop in million years under certain geological phenomenon.
+Natural opal is found to be a crystal or solid structure to develop in million years under certain geological phenomena.
 It forms in sedimentary settings in which the mineral-impregnated water containing silica enters seams and crevices of rock and discharges silicon dioxide globules that coalesce into layers.
 This process may take from several million up to several tens-million years and depends on the environment and the presence of suitable fluid-solutions containing silica.
-The earliest opals are known to reach back to the age of the Cretaceous Tertiary, which is about a hundred million years old in the Australia.
-It is these very opals that have been shaped and conceptualized in prehistoric terms, as if containing within themselves the reincarnation of Earth’s geology.

 It is worth noting, however, that opalite is not a gem that has existed throughout the millennia; it is primarily manufactured today in relatively modern means of production.
 Opalite can be produced within hours or days as a synthetic made, which replicates both the appearance of the gems and the physical process by which opal is created through the fusion of silica and other materials.
 It is hilariously different from the natural, gradual formation of the original opal gemstone.
-Therefore, it can rightly be said that opalite lacks the aspect of geologic history and age-related qualities of natural opal.
-Autumn’s cyclone is a tribute to the creative genius of homo faber and the advancement in technology that provides a synthetic model to the beautiful opal which takes ages to form naturally.
-Hence, opal and natural opal represent the cross-section of geological ages while opalite is a reflection of modern day manufacturing.

 Resistance to Heat

-The crystalline structures of natural opal and opalite determine the varying levels of heat resistant experienced between the two minerals.
-Natural opal which is composed of >3% water should not be exposed to high temperature as it will tend to dry up.
+The crystalline structures of natural opal and opalite determine the varying levels of heat resistance experienced between the two minerals.
+Natural opal which is composed of >3% water should not be exposed to high temperatures as it will tend to dry up.
 This is due to the heat sensitivity of the fluids within the opal where at high temperatures the water in the opal is well likely to evaporate thus causing the opal to dry up and may crack.
-This loss of water can also somewhat reduce the so-called play of color and make it less spectacular in opals.
-Therefore, the use of these opal pieces and instruments should be avoided in environments with high temperatures and direct contact with sunlight.

-Meanwhile, opalite is man-made and is mostly made of fused silica glass; and it has a better heat tolerance than the natural opal.
+Meanwhile, opalite is man-made and is mostly made of fused silica glass; and it has a better heat tolerance than natural opal.
 Nevertheless, opalite can crack or become damaged at higher thermal conditions, however, it does not possess water in its composition which natural opal does, and will not undergo dehydration.
 Although the material feels similar to opal, opalite is actually a type of glass, and hence susceptible to any rapid changes in temperatures, since this can lead to the formation of cracks.
-As a result, while opalite is more resistant to moderate thermal radiation than natural opal, both materials are to be handled with caution to prevent negative effects of temperature variations on the product.
+As a result, while opalite is more resistant to moderate thermal radiation than natural opal, both materials are to be handled with caution to prevent the negative effects of temperature variations on the product.

 Value and Cost

-Opal and Opalite have significant difference in terms of valuation and costing, primarily on the basis of origin, rarity, and utilization.
-The natural gemstone opal is precious in its own right and it is priced depending on color, clarity, pattern and play of color or movement of color in opal.
-Top quality opals, especially those sourced from the Lightning Ridge area, may cost thousands of dollars per carat because of the valuable color and scarcity of the gemstone.
-Boulder opal, crystal opal and white opal are also very popular but their values have higher and lower according to the iridescent color patterns.
-Due to the scarcity of fine opals, they possess high aesthetic and demand, and also due to the light play properties in precious gemstones world they command high prices.
+Opal and Opalite have significant differences in terms of valuation and costing, primarily on the basis of origin, rarity, and utilization.
+The natural gemstone opal is precious in its own right and it is priced depending on color, clarity, pattern, and play of color or movement of color in opal.
+Top-quality opals, especially those sourced from the Lightning Ridge area, may cost thousands of dollars per carat because of the valuable color and scarcity of the gemstone.

-Opalite on the other hand is relatively cheap, artificial substance produced to mimic natural opal gemstones.
-Its value is much less than genuine silk because it is a man-made fiber which can be produced on a commercial scale cheaply.
-Opalite is usually cheap given its price of affordability meaning that it can be used in fashion jewelry, decorative, and metaphysical products.
 Opalite, on the other hand, while not biogenic, has a more uniform appearance and is considerably less expensive, a more affordable substitute to real opal for those who remain impervious to the bewitching call of opal.
 Therefore, while natural opal became an admired gem due to its rarity and mineralogical value, the numerous users captivated by their possibilities may find opalite stone engaging and quite cost-effective.

 The most common natural opal variants range in price from $10 to $150 per carat, while the most costly variety, called black opal, can bring between $50 and $10,000 per carat.
 Opalite glass is much less expensive.
 It is offered by tumbled stone, which sells for $1 to $3 each stone, rather than by carat.